MicrosoftDocs/windows-dev-docs/hub/apps/how-tos/uno-multiplatform.md

 :::image type="content" source="images/hello-world/manage-extensions.png" alt-text="Visual Studio Menu bar item that reads manage extensions":::

-In the Extension Manager expand the **Online** node and search for `Uno`, install the `Uno Platform` extension or download it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022), then restart Visual Studio.
+In the Extension Manager expand the **Online** node and search for `Uno`, install the `Uno Platform` extension, or download it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022), then restart Visual Studio.

 :::image type="content" source="images/hello-world/uno-extensions.png" alt-text="Manage Extensions window in Visual Studio with Uno Platform extension as a search result":::